ReptarAzar/reptarazar.github.io/_posts/2015-01-10-trove-conversations.markdown

         <a href="../assets/img/portfolio/conversations/follower-email.png" data-lightbox="sketches" class="lightbox-image"><img src="../assets/img/portfolio/conversations/follower-email.png" class="shadow" /></a>

-        <p>Above is a mockup for the "join the conversation" email that went out after a curator had started a conversation.</p>
+        <p>Above is a mockup for the "join the conversation" email that went out after to the followers of a trove after a curator started a conversation.</p>
     </div>
 </div>